Save-All-The-Pets/dog_attributes/README.md

 * Academics have already looked at genetic markers, but it might be interesting to look at genetic markers by location.

-* I did not disaggregate German dogs, so it might be interesting to look at aspects of German dogs (perhaps where in Germany they are from ancestrally) to see if there is more of interest.
+* I did not disaggregate ancestrally German dogs, so it might be interesting to look at aspects of German dogs (perhaps what part of Germany they are from ancestrally) to see if there is more of interest.

 * I did not dig into census data, including the census tract-level statistics for NYC.